 Gillian Tindall’s The House By The Thames: And The People Who Lived There is available for sale from Amazon.co.uk.

-Posted on 18 December 2013, in Architecture, History, London and tagged 18th century, Bankside, Cardinal Wolsey, Cardinal's Wharf, Gillian Tindall, london, London history, River Thames, Robert Stevenson, Sir Christopher Wren, Southbank, William Shakespeare.
+Posted on 18 Dec 2013, in Architecture, History, London and tagged 18th century, Bankside, River Thames, Sir Christopher Wren, William Shakespeare.
 Bookmark the permalink.
 14 Comments.